RBC Race for the Kids

 We hope that we have answered any questions you might have about the event in the list below, but if you need more information, then please email us at raceforthekids@gosh.org or call us on 020 3841 3270.

-If you're taking part in RBC Race for the Kids, you can choose to either take on the 2k or 5k your way.
+If you're taking part in RBC Race for the Kids, you can choose to take on 2k or 5k your way.

-Yes, you can take part as a team or individually in RBC Race for the Kids..
+Yes, you can take part individually or as a team in RBC Race for the Kids.
 Entering as a team is a fun way to get involved.
 Why not get some friendly competition going?
-Kids go free, but please make sure that all children, including babies, are registered.
+Kids under 5 go free, but please make sure that all children, including babies, are registered.

-You need to be 16 years or over on event day to register as an individual or a team.
+You must be 16 years or over on the event day to register as an individual or as part of a team.
 Children aged 15 or under must be registered by an adult taking part in the event, and they must have consent from their parent or guardian.

-Adult registration ranges from £15 to £20 for the 2k, and from £18 to £25 for the 5k, depending on when you sign up.
-Children under 16 go free, but all children must be registered to take part on the day.
+Adult registration ranges from £20 to £25 for the 2k, and from £25 to £30 for the 5k, depending on when you sign up.
+Registration for children between ages 5 and 15 on the event day costs £10.
+Kids under 5 go free, but all children must be registered to take part on the day.

 Included in your registration fee is your race pack (including a race day t-shirt if requested), a special RBC Race for the Kids wooden medal and all the fun entertainment and activities in the festival village.
-Any donations for the activities are very welcome!
+Please note that the fee does not go towards your fundraising, as this helps cover the cost of the event.
+We encourage everyone to raise over £100.
+Also, any donations for the festival’s activities are very welcome!

-Yes, even though kids go free, all children (including babies) taking part in RBC Race for the Kids must be registered so we can send them a race number and wristband to enter their responsible adult's contact details.
+Yes, even though kids under 5 go free, all children (including babies) taking part in the event must be registered so we can send them a race number and wristband to enter their responsible adult's contact details.
 This is a health and safety requirement.

 Registration fees are non-refundable.

-If the event is delayed or cancelled due to any circumstances beyond our control, such as adverse weather conditions, we will make every effort to reschedule.
-However, we cannot guarantee this will happen.
+If the event is delayed or cancelled due to any circumstances beyond our control, such as adverse weather conditions, we'll make every effort to reschedule.
+However, we can't guarantee this will happen.
 No registration fees are refundable under these circumstances.

 The RBC Race for the Kids event village opens at 8.30am.
-The charity fun run starts at 10am, and all the exciting entertainment will continue until 2pm.
+The first 5k wave sets off at 10am, the first 2k wave sets off at 11.50am.
+All the exciting entertainment will continue until 2pm.

-When you register for RBC Race for the Kids, you will be asked to select a way of completing the course for this charity fun run.
+When you register for RBC Race for the Kids, you'll be asked to select a way of completing the course for the charity fun run.
 This will correspond to which wave you are in on the day and the colour of your race number.
 If you want to take part with your friends, family or teammates, make sure you all select the same wave.

 For the 5k:

-If you select running, you will be in the first wave.
+If you select running, you'll be in the first wave.

-If you select jogging, you will be in the second wave.
+If you select jogging, you'll be in the second wave.

-If you select walking, with young children/pushchair/dog or wheelchair user, you will be in the third wave.
+If you select walking or wheelchair user, you'll be in the third or fourth wave.

 For the 2k:

-On event day, you can switch to a later wave if needed, but not an earlier one.
-For example, if you have a running race number, you will be able to move to the jogging, walking, or 2k wave.
-However, if you have a walking race number, you cannot switch to the running or jogging wave.
+On the event day, you can switch to a later wave if needed, but not an earlier one.
+For example, if you have a 5k running race number, you'll be able to move to the jogging, walking or any of the 2k waves.
+However, if you have a 2k walking race number, you can't switch to the 2k running or jogging wave.

 We work closely with the Metropolitan Police and other organisations and have a range of measures in place to ensure your safety and security at RBC Race for the Kids.